-A party to an action in the criminal division of the Magistrates Court (including an intervention order) can appeal against a judgment [see Magistrates Court Act 1991 (SA) s 42].
-That appeal lies to a single Judge of the Supreme Court of South Australia [s 42(2)(b)], and must be lodged within 21 calendar days of the date of the judgment being made in the Magistrates Court [Uniform Civil Rules 2020 (SA) Chapter 18].
+A party to the original intervention order action in the criminal division of the Magistrates Court can appeal against the order [see Magistrates Court Act 1991 (SA) s 42].
+That appeal lies to a single Judge of the Supreme Court of South Australia [s 42(2)(b)], and must be lodged within 21 calendar days of the date of the Magistrates Court judgment [Uniform Civil Rules 2020 (SA) Chapter 18].

 A confirmed intervention order will remain in force until an appeal is determined.